Jean de Vivonne: Du Bourg affair

 Having returned to France, du Bourg would be sent back to Spain by Alençon in August 1576 with a letter of introduction from the prince.
-Du Bourg made a bad impression in Catalunya with the virrey de Catalunya (viceroy of Catalunya).
-The virrey informed the Spanish court of his arrival on 2 September, causing embarrassment in Madrid.
-Philip feared a new trouble, and his secretario Zayas wrote to the virrey de Catalunya urging him to maintain du Bourg in Barcelona, postulating that providing him wines might cease his progress.
+Du Bourg made a bad impression in Catalonia with the viceroy of Catalonia.
+The Viceroy informed the Spanish court of his arrival on 2 September, causing embarrassment in Madrid.
+Philip feared a new trouble, and his secretary Zayas wrote to the viceroy of Catalonia urging him to maintain du Bourg in Barcelona, postulating that providing him wines might cease his progress.
 Saint-Gouard insisted that du Bourg not be received, and further than this, that his person be seized.
 Nevertheless, he was received on 21 September by Philip with Zayas assuring Saint-Gouard that he was sent by Alençon.
 Saint-Gouard violently disagreed, arguing du Bourg was an imposter and that if he could not prove this to have his own head cut off.
 Frustratedly, Saint-Gouard threatened to retire from the country back to France.
 After having once more provided an evasive answer to du Bourg, Philip asked the representative to hurry and leave the country.
 Du Bourg meanwhile complained to Zayas of the spies of Saint-Gouard who surrounded him to report on his every action.
 With pressure mounting for him to leave, du Bourg departed, after having offered his services to the Spanish king in the Levant.

 Du Bourg appeared a third time in the peninsula on the behalf of the king of Navarre within six months of his last appearance.
 He expressed the king of Navarre's desire to lead a crusade against the 'Turk'.
 He further sought to negotiate a marriage between Navarre's sister, Catherine and the prince de Savoie.
-Du Bourg would not make it to Madrid, having been detained in Barcelona by the virrey de Catalunya who wished him to communicate his letters.
+Du Bourg would not make it to Madrid, having been detained in Barcelona by the viceroy of Catalonia who wished him to communicate his letters.
 On 2 August 1577 he sent a memorandum to Philip in which he explained Navarre's situation and asked for a loan of 200,000 écus.
 Saint-Gouard was apoplectic when he learned of du Bourg's return to Spain and wrote to Philip to this effect on 19 August.
 Receiving a poor response from the Spanish king, du Bourg departed back to France without an audience.
 Saint-Gouard makes it clear to Philip that he would not wish for du Bourg to be allowed to return.

-Simultaneously to these efforts, Saint-Gouard worked to reassure Philip that Alençon was not being supported by Henri in his ambitions against Spanish held Nederland.
+Simultaneously to these efforts, Saint-Gouard worked to reassure Philip that Alençon was not being supported by Henri in his ambitions against the Spanish held Netherlands.
 Saint-Gouard also sought to secure the marriage of a Spanish princess for the duc d'Alençon however in this he was unsuccessful.